 His widow commented, “Arthur loved this city.
 He won the US Open here.
 We met here.
 Our daughter has spent her life here.”

 After the ceremony, the first players to step on to the new court were world No 32 Chanda Rubin, from USA, and world No 41 Tamarine Tanasugarn, from Thailand.
 20-year old Tanasugarn prevailed 6-4, 6-0 although she admitted she was not used to playing on main arenas.
-“I played on Court 1 in Wimbledon two years ago, the final of junior Wimbledon, so that was my biggest at that time. (…) I feel very happy that I played in the stadium, to be the first players (in the) stadium.
-So, pretty happy.
-It’s my first time to play in a big stadium, Centre Court, so I’m pretty happy to be on that court.”
+“I played on Court 1 in Wimbledon two years ago, the final of junior Wimbledon, so that was my biggest at that time. (…) I feel very happy that I played in the stadium, to be one of the first players (in the) stadium.”

 What next?
 The Arthur Ashe Stadium changes colour scheme